 You will not be number crunching, but rather be managing the processes, interpreting and presenting numbers.

 By understanding economic and human drivers, you will be able to understand why people and companies act the way they do.

 Some graduates will find employment in consulting.
 As a consultant you can help companies tackle various problems.
 You could for instance advise companies on organisational restructuring, optimisation of various internal processes, or implementation of systems for control.

 The solid understanding of company cost and value drivers also leads graduates to positions as financial analysts and investment bankers, working with valuation of companies for financial institutions, or management of financial risk in corporations.

 Graduates from the ASC programme also find work as financial or business controllers.
 From this position you could for instance be evaluating internal performance and compliance of business units or employees.
 You could also be making budget analysis to plan and control organisational projects and initiatives.

 In the competence profile you can find more information about the various competences you achieve on the programme:

 Electives / Exchange / CEMS (30 ECTS)

-You can find course descriptions in the programme regulations for Accounting, Strategy and Control.
+You can read more about the programme, academic content and exams in the programme regulations for Accounting, Strategy and Control.